nitin2953/svadhyan-public/README.md

-# svadhyan-public
+# Svadhyan Public Repo for Requests, Suggestion & Bugs
-Post your suggestions/requests or report a bug you find on svadhyan.com
+Post your suggestions/requests or report a bug you find on [svadhyan.com](https://svadhyan.com/)